 I wished to be an artist who uses visual language.
 The next question of an art history major student was what medium would fit for me.
-Hence I started taking studio courses as much as I could: painting, sculpture, ceramic, drawing, etc. Among them, photography fascinated me the most.
-The feature of the medium itself was very paradoxical to me.
+Hence I started taking studio courses as much as I could: painting, sculpture, ceramic, drawing, etc. Among them,

 When I look back at my short pathway as a photographer, there are many moments that I could have done better.
 But this idea comes to my mind because I ‘looked back.’